Rhododendron album: Diseases and research

 In 2002 and 2003, studies in nurseries throughout California and Oregon tested for Phytophthora ramorum.
 The symptoms of the disease were large necrotic spots with water soaked outside borders and rust colored centers.
 Symptomatic plants were collected, and DNA was extracted from the spots.
 After amplifying it with a PCR assay, GenBank matched the DNA to that of Phytophthora ramorum and P. lateralis.
-In 2004, Rhododendron leaves with similar symptoms were studied and showed the host range of P. hibernalis as well (Blomquist et al. 2005).
+In 2004, Rhododendron leaves with similar symptoms were studied and showed the host range of P. hibernalis as well.

 In a test of the susceptibility of five different types of Rhododendron to P. ramorum, samples were exposed to a zoospore suspension and left in a moist environment for 10 days.
 Measurements taken after the incubation period showed differences in susceptibility between the five types.
-Catawbiense album, the only variation of R. album used in the study, was found to be more susceptible than three of the other types of rhododendron (McDonalad et al. 2006).
+Catawbiense album, the only variation of R. album used in the study, was found to be more susceptible than three of the other types of rhododendron.